 Check your score, mine was average, I am working on improving it.

 Having a strong core is very important, this help with keeping you from not falling and help shrink your waistline.

 Lie face down bearing your weight on your forearms.
-Lift your body until the only places touching the floor are your forearms and toes.
-Your elbows should be being and your legs straight out behind you.
+Lift your body until the only places touching the floor are your hands or forearms and toes.
+Your elbows should be under your shoulder and your legs straight out behind you.